 Purpose-driven social investors with societal and ROI goals

-Impact & Main Inc. was founded in 1992 as the St. Clements Group Inc. and has grown from a one person operation to a core team of six with a roster of a dozen SMEs (subject matter experts).
+The St. Clements Group was founded in 1992 and has grown from a one person operation to a core team of six with a roster of a dozen SMEs (subject matter experts).
 We are social investors using our inspiration, time, and resources to make societal change while making a profit.
-Impact & Main and its E-Town programs is a private sector profit-oriented business.
+The E-Town program is a private sector profit-oriented business.
 But because we are part of the purpose-driven sector, we mix a variety of not-for-profit and private sector goals, city building tools, financial expectations…all influencing the way we work with our project communities.

 A philosophy, an attitude, and a set of tools